Kamran Akmal: PSL career

 Kamran was picked ("bought") for US$70,000 by the Peshawar Zalmi side.
 He had an average scoring of just 151 runs in the 2016 season scoring, with a highest score of 45.
 He was retained on the back of his tremendous performance in 2016–17 Quaid-e-Azam Trophy.
 In the inaugural match of 2017 season against Islamabad United, he scored 88 runs off just 48 balls.
 He lost his rhythm in the middle of the season but found his form at right time against Karachi Kings in a do-or-die match scoring a century off just 60 balls, ensuring his team a place in the final.
 He was later adjudged player-of-the-match.
 He finished the tournament as the leading run-scorer with 353 runs and won the green cap and the Hanif Mohammad Award for best batsman, as well as the Imtiaz Ahmed award for the best wicket keeper of the season with a total of 12 dismissals.
 His other PSL centuries are against Lahore Qalandars during the 2018 PSL and against Quetta Gladiators during the 2020 PSL.
 He has the most PSL centuries, with three of them.

 Other leagues

 In 2015, Kamran Akmal played for Trinbago Knight Riders in Caribbean Premier League (CPL).
 In 2017, he was signed by Saint Lucia Kings in Caribbean Premier League (CPL).
-On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
-In September 2018, he was named in Balkh's squad in the first edition of the Afghanistan Premier League tournament.
+On 3 June 2018, he was selected to play for the Toronto Nat In September 2018, he was named in Balkh's squad in the first edition of the Afghanistan Premier League tournament.
 In November 2020, he was signed by Dambulla Hawks in the Lanka Premier League but he pulled out after few days due to shoulder injury.

 He is captain of Kotli Lions in the inaugural edition of Kashmir Premier League.